PODCAST "The Bulletin"

 Episode 8, 2023

-Theme: Valor T - an employability agency at the service of people with disabilities
+Theme: Valor T - an employment agency serving people with disabilities

 Guest: Vanda Nunes, Director of Valor T